 While the UK is not a party to this bilateral treaty, we have always made it clear over the years that we ideally wish to see the treaty continue.
-However, for that to happen, the parties need to comply with its obligations.
+However, for that to happen, the parties need to comply with their obligations.
 Sadly, this has not been the case.
-Despite numerous objections raised by a range of NATO allies going back over five years, Russia has developed new missiles, in direct contravention of the treaty.
-This includes the covert missile testing, producing and fielding of the 9M729 ground-launch cruise missile system.
-As NATO Secretary General Jens Stoltenberg has said:
+Despite numerous objections raised by a range of NATO allies going back more than five years, Russia has developed new missiles in direct contravention of the treaty.
+This includes the covert missile testing, producing and fielding of the 9M729 ground-launched cruise missile system.
+As NATO Secretary-General Jens Stoltenberg has said:

-“These…missiles are hard to detect.
+‘These new missiles are hard to detect.
 They are mobile.
 They are nuclear capable.
-They can reach European cities”.
+They can reach European cities’.